 Gargiulo’s Restaurant began in Coney Island in 1907, as a small family owned business located on Mermaid Avenue.
-As the business and the Gargiulo family expanded, the business relocated to its present location on West 15th Street.
-The Grand Ballroom played host to many weddings and other social events.
+It was the beginning of something that no one could have imagined.
+As the business and the Gargiulo family expanded, the business relocated from its original location on Mermaid Avenue to its present location on West 15th Street.
+Throughout the 30’s, 40’s and 50’s, Gargiulo’s Grand Ballroom was the host of many weddings and other social functions.
 Patrons enjoyed making memories with good friends and great food.

 The Russo Brothers began their foray into the hospitality industry in the early 1960’s, opening a 16 seat pizzeria on Nostrand Avenue.
 Da Luigi, an 80 seat venue, was their next location, which was very popular from its opening featuring their family recipes from Sorrento, Italy.
 As their sights were always set higher, the brothers looked for the next opportunity to expand their business.

 In 1965 Michael, Nino & Victor Russo acquired the famous restaurant and reopened the historic building hoping that their investment would provide for the families that worked so hard to build this new business.
 To honor their father Luigi Russo, the Russo Brothers celebrated the grand opening on June 21, which is the feast day of Saint Luigi.